The What, When, and Who of SAT Subject Tests

 Subject Tests are offered every time the SAT is offered, except for the March date.
-So, that means (in a normal year when there are no test date cancellations as we've had this year) that in August, October, November, December, May, or June, it is possible to take either the SAT, or the SAT Subject Test(s).
+So, that means that in August, October, November, December, May, or June, it is possible to take either the SAT, or the SAT Subject Test(s).
 Students cannot take both the SAT and the Subject Tests on the same day, but they can take as many as three subject tests on the same day.
 When registering for Subject Tests, students need only register for a place at the testing center.
 In other words, they can register for just one Subject Test, and decide on test day to take one or two more.
 They will be billed for any additional tests added that day.
 By the same token, students can register for as many as three, but on test day decide to take only one or two.
 If they do this, they can be refunded in full the fees for the tests they registered for but did not take.

 When Should Students Take Them?

 It's generally recommended that students complete the full curriculum of a subject before attempting a test in that subject.
 For students taking biology, for example, in 9th or 10th grade, it's common to hear teachers of that subject encourage the class to take the SAT Subject Test at the end of the year—particularly in honors-level classes.
 First-year biology curriculum covers much of the material on the Biology SAT Subject Test, but it may not cover all that will be tested on that exam.
 For that reason, students may have to commit to learning additional material on their own, by either using official SAT Subject Test study guides or a packet of additional material supplied by their teacher, or seeking out tutoring.
 If they take the exam after completing AP Biology, however, they will more than likely be prepared to perform better than they would have a year or two earlier.